SwankiVY's Short Stories

 YOU'LL LIKE IT IF: You've ever been disillusioned in a relationship; you want to read something short; you're not too squeamish about having any of your beliefs challenged.

-GRACE: A somewhat metaphysical "coming of age" story, detailing a girl's ritual to bring her into adulthood—told by the girl's mother.
+GRACE: A somewhat metaphysical "coming-of-age" story, detailing a girl's ritual to bring her into adulthood—told by the girl's mother.
+Written in 1997.

 GENRE/keywords: YOUNG-ADULT FANTASY: childhood, coming of age, growing up, alternative sexuality/lesbianism, magic, alternative culture, paganism, motherhood